Connect with your learning community

 Our work draws on research, both locally and internationally, using elements of the Dual Capacity Framework and the work of several renowned researchers we have met and learned from personally, including Dr. Karen Mapp, Dr Debbie Pushor, Dr Joni Samples, Maggie Farrar along with Dr Joyce Epstein, Alma Harris and Anne Henderson and the philosophy of global design thinking organisation, IDEO.

 Practically Learning aims to assist schools to avoid difficult relationships with parents by providing the tools to create positive relationships and improve communication between parents, educators, and school leaders.

 The greatest advantage in developing positive relationships is for children to feel supported by all those around them and to embrace a love of learning to achieve their greatest potential.

 We draw on our experience in design and education using Design Thinking and proven research to facilitate fun and interactive workshops that guide and educational leaders, teachers and parents to discover new and exciting ways to connect, engage and inspire authentic partnerships.
-We guide you to develop a roadmap for planning and developing creative and relevant strategies for connecting with parents, engaging parents in learning and exploring how you can sustain practices and achieve results for your teachers and students.
+We guide you to develop a roadmap for planning and developing creative and relevant strategies for connecting with parents, engaging parents in learning as well as explore how you can develop sustainable and effective practices and achieve results for your teachers and students.